eic/tutorial-analysis/_episodes/03-analysis.md

 # Close files
 ofile.Close()
 ```
+Insert this block of code appropriately.
 We should now have everything we need to find the track efficiency as a function of pseudorapidity.
 Run the script with `python3 trackAnalysis.py``.
-This should produce a root file with a few histograms in place The efficiency can be found by taking the ratio of matchedPartEta over partEta.
+This should produce a root file with a few histograms in place.
+The efficiency can be found by taking the ratio of matchedPartEta over partEta.

 > Question:
 > - Do the hisotgram ranges make sense?